personalcomputer/libomegle/README.md

 To build libomegle and the included demos, run `make libomegle demos` from the root directory.

 To build the python bindings, run `make python-bindings`.
-You will need to have [swig](http://www.swig.org/).
+You will need to have [swig](http://www.swig.org/) and development headers for python (the makefile targets 2.7, but this can be changed).

 _Alternatively, download a [precompiled package](https://github.com/personalcomputer/libomegle/downloads)._

+###Install

+Install libomegle to /usr/local/: (as root) `make install`